boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __EventSubject__  __: Passing events between components\.__

-Now let’s add an EventSubject that emits a string:
+Now let's add an EventSubject that emits a string:

-And that’s it\, our child class snow emits to its subscriptions whenever the user types and this will happen for  _each_  line comment we create\.
+And that's it\, our child class snow emits to its subscriptions whenever the user types and this will happen for  _each_  line comment we create\.

 We would do something similar for each of the fields in a line item\.